picoZ80 Technical Guide

 0 SM 1 z80_data Drives or samples D0–D7 with tri-state control; released during BUSRQ.

-0 SM 2 z80_cycle Top-level bus cycle sequencer — orchestrates fetch, read, write, and I/O cycles.
+0 SM 2 z80_cycle Top-level bus cycle sequencer — orchestrates fetch, read, write, I/O, and DRAM refresh cycles.

 0 SM 3 z80_fetch Opcode-fetch cycle (M1 + MREQ + RD).